Albert0i/mern_stack_course_part_1/README.md

 ## VI.
 Chapter 7: React & Redux Forms

 ## VII.
 Intermission
+Working on both backend and frontend at the same time can be a challenging task.

 ## VIII.
 Reference
 1. [MERN Stack Full Tutorial & Project | Complete All-in-One Course | 8 Hours](https://youtu.be/CvCiNeLnZ00)